hilltracer/rchain/.github/ISSUE_TEMPLATE/30_documentation.md

 <!-- Please answer these questions before submitting a request. -->

-### If this relates to existing RChain documentation, please provide the complete, specific URL and location in the page
+### If this relates to existing Rhonix documentation, please provide the complete, specific URL and location in the page

 ### Please describe the problem including, missing, unclear or incorrect documentation